vechain/vechain-docs/developer-resources/useful-links.md

 # Useful Links

-## Developer Grants

-VeChain has an open milestone based grant program, with a maximum funding of $30,000, payable in USDC.
-Successful grant applicants can range from the development of decentralized applications (dApps), integrations, developer tooling or research based projects.
-For more details or to apply for a grant please redirect to the grant program, [https://github.com/vechain/grant-program](https://github.com/vechain/grant-program).

 ## VeChain Improvement Proposals (VIPs)

 The VIP campaign is formally launched with initial funding of **$100k**.
 This campaign aims to encourage community developers to propose ideas or solutions in the form of VIPs to improve and expand the VeChainThor blockchain.
 For each VIP, we’ll award **$2k** USD!
 Read more about the VIP process and how you can contribute here, [https://github.com/vechain/VIPs](https://github.com/vechain/VIPs).